Bogdan III the One-Eyed: Family

+Conflicts

-Conflict with Poland and Tatar incursions
+War with Poland

 Immediately after Bogdan came to the throne, he expressed his intent to marry Elisabeth, sister of Polish King Alexander the Jagiellonian.
 After being twice refused despite offering generous gifts (including territorial concessions), he raided southern Poland, and Alexander accepted his demands—provided that Bogdan be more lenient towards the status of the Roman Catholic Church in Moldavia—in 1506.
 Alexander's death and Sigismund the Old's ascendancy led to a breaking of the previous agreement, provoking further incursions on each side.
 In October 1509, Bogdan was severely defeated on the Dniester river; a peace was signed on January 17, 1510, when the ruler finally renounced his pretensions.

+War with Wallachia

+In July 1506, pretender Roman Pribeagu ("Trifăilă") raided southwest Moldavia with Wallachian support.
+Bogdan responded with retaliatory raids into Wallachia, before the conflict was temporarily resolved through a peace treaty on 28 November.
+The conflict was restarted in March 1512 and lasted till April, during which Moldavians sacked a major trading hub of Brăila.
+On 27 February 1514, Bogdan defeated a combined Wallachian-Transylvanian army and beheaded the pretender, consolidating his rule.

+Tatar incursions

-In the same year, Moldavia suffered two major Tatar devastations (they are alleged to have carried away 74,000 as slaves)—in 1511, the Tatars even managed to occupy most of the country.
-The events forced Poland, still recovering from the great invasion of 1506 (see Tatar invasions), to send troops as aid, helping Bogdan regain his lands after a victory in May 1512.
+In 1510, Moldavia suffered two major Tatar devastations (they are alleged to have carried away 74,000 as slaves)—in 1511, the Tatars even managed to occupy most of the country.
+The events forced Poland, still recovering from the great invasion of 1506, to send troops as aid, helping Bogdan regain his lands after a victory in May 1512.